-Otto Gumaelius is a London based, Botswana raised, percussionist specialising in the Kwanongoma marimba of southern Africa.
-He writes and performs with his band Otto & The Mutapa Calling, and teaches music from Zimbabwe, South Africa and Botswana through his company, African Marimba Music Ltd. He is also a published author with a 1st Class Master of Arts Honours Degree in International Management.
+Otto Gumaelius is a London based, Botswana raised, percussionist specialising in the Kwanongoma marimba and mbira nyunga nyunga of southern Africa.
+He writes and performs with his band, Otto & The Mutapa Calling, and teaches music from Zimbabwe, South Africa and Botswana through his cultural arts and events company, Taste of Southern Africa.
+He is also a published author with a 1st Class Master of Arts Honours Degree in International Management.
 He speaks four languages, and has lived, studied and worked in five countries around the world.

 Born and bred in Botswana, Otto started playing the marimba at the age of 11.
 He continued to play marimba music throughout his secondary school years, studying under marimba pioneer and composer, Alport Mhlanga.
 He played in the school band until he left Botswana in 2003, having performed widely in Botswana and South Africa.